Geometric flow regularization in latent spaces for smooth dynamics with the efficient variations of curvature: Energy functionals with harmonic maps

 for short.
 In a very typical setting, the time derivative of this energy is set to $0$, which is based on the calculus of variations Euler-Lagrange problem.
 We will not work with the calculus of variations problem because, neurally, it is solved trivially.
 As we have demonstrated, triviality or near triviality are not ideal for us (see Figure \ref{fig:geo_flow_comparison}).
 As in \ref{app:perelman_functional}, we will induce a flow by differentiating this in time and ensuring

 for suffciently large $\delta$.
-Under basic regularity conditions (which are frequently satisfied in machine learning context so we will allow these assumptions), we can exchange differentiation and integration.
+Under basic regularity conditions, we can exchange differentiation and integration.
 What follows is a very simple application of differentiating an inner product (in fact, this is not necessary but it makes automatic differentiation easier)

 Thus, we will set our geometric flow loss